-The input-output tables provide detailed information about the supply and disposition of products in an economy and about the structure and inter-relationships between sectors.
+Input-output tables provide detailed information about the supply and disposition of products in an economy and about the structure and inter-relationships between sectors.
 The rows of an input-output table illustrate the distribution of a producer's output throughout the economy, while the columns describe the composition of inputs required by a particular sector to produce its output.
 The input-output analysis breaks the economy into sectors and focuses on how inter-sector trading influences the overall demand for labor and capital within an economy.
+A sample input-output table can be found in Figure 1.